iSynaptic/LinuxSqlServer/README.md

 This repository contains code to reproduce an OpenSSL issue connecting to SQL server from ASP.NET Core 1.0 RC2.
+The version of SQL Server this is known to reproduce is `10.50.1720.0`.

 ##Steps to Reproduce##